Irving baronets

 The Irving Baronetcy, of Woodhouse and Robgill Tower in the County of Dumfries, was a title in the Baronetage of the United Kingdom.
 It was created on 10 September 1809 for General Paulus Irving, previously Commander-in-Chief of the West Indies.
-By his wife Lady Elizabeth St Lawrence (died 1799), daughter of Thomas St Lawrence, 1st Earl of Howth, he has two sons, each of whom inherited the title.
+By his wife Lady Elizabeth St Lawrence (died 1799), daughter of Thomas St Lawrence, 1st Earl of Howth, he had two sons, each of whom inherited the title.
 The title became extinct on the death of the third Baronet in 1866.